What is TSC?

 Are the Tumors Cancerous?

 The growth of tumors resulting from tuberous sclerosis complex is not as severely unregulated as in cancer, but these tumors may still cause serious problems.
-Tumors that grow in the brain can block the flow of cerebral spinal fluid in the spaces (ventricles) in the brain.
+Tumors that grow in the brain can block the flow of cerebrospinal fluid in the spaces (ventricles) in the brain.
 This can lead to behavioral changes, nausea, headaches or a number of other symptoms.
 In the heart, the tumors are usually at their largest at birth and then decrease in size as the individual gets older.
 These heart tumors, called cardiac rhabdomyomas, can cause problems at birth if they are blocking the flow of blood or causing severe arrhythmia.
 The tumors in the eyes are not as common, but can present problems if they grow and block too much of the retina.
 The tumors in the kidney (renal angiomyolipomas) can become so large they eventually disrupt normal kidney function or begin to bleed internally.
 In the past, kidney failure was almost inevitable.
 Today, doctors can use drug therapy to shrink angiomyolipomas or can destroy individual tumors by embolization before they get too large and compromise healthy kidney tissue.
 In cases of severe pain or bleeding, angiomyolipomas can be removed by surgery.
 Renal cell carcinoma is very rare in TSC.

 What Is the Normal Life Expectancy of an Individual with TSC?